david-dc-chen/puma-gitops/charts/gateway/README.md

 ## Install gateway

-The API Gateway requires a license for its installation.
+The API Gateway requires a license for its installation either provided at helm install or retrieved from vault.

-`helm dep build`
+`helm dep build gateway`

-`helm install gateway --name "<release name>" --set-file "gateway.license.value=<license file>" --set-file "gateway.license.accept=<true>"  --set imageCredentials.password=<nexus password>`
+`helm install gateway --name "<release name>" -f override.yaml --set-file "gateway.license.value=<license file>" --set gateway.license.accept="true"`

 To delete gateway installation: (Use the release name that you previously specified to install the gateway along with the --name parameter)